iroayotoki2/BINF6110-Genome-Assembly-Assignment/README.md

 - `--quality` = 10 (minimum mean read quality score)
 - `--minlength` = 1000 (minimum read length)

-All other parameters will remain at their default values.
+All other parameters remained at their default values.
 This code used for the filtering step with these parameters is provided below(De Coster & Rademakers, 2023).
 ```bash
 chopper  -q 10 -l 1000  -i SRR32410565.fastq > filtered_seqs.fastq